rx-modules/PlayerDB/README.md

-# PlayerDB - 1.16+ Minecraft Versions
+# PlayerDB - 1.18+
 An NBT Custom Player Database

+> Hello everyone!
+The most recent 1.18 update was pretty large and changed almost every single name throughout the pack.
+While your data will be migrated, you will have to update your API calls etc.
+>
+> This is due to a brand new feature called bundling which I discuss later on.
+Please join my [Discord]((https://discord.gg/zhadd6GHWJ) if you have any questions!

-This datapack provides a player database for you to utilize!
-What is this database?
-Let me explain:
+PlayerDB is a database solution which allows you to store more data per player. *What does this mean?* Let me explain:

-Each player has an enderchest where the player can store and retrieve items.
-With commands, we can also place items, clear items, and even put loot tables in there!
-Each player has their own individual enderchest storage which is separate from everyone else's.
-Essentially, this datapack implements a more feature-filled version of a player enderchest.
-Using the new global nbt `storage` that was introduced in 1.15, we can now store nbt data in the 'cloud'.
-This datapack maintains it's own space in this 'cloud' storing each player individually in a list.
-Like how scoreboard stores numbers per player, here you can store nbt per player allowing you to manage and manipulate it as you please (even access it when they are offline!)
+Consider the Ender Chest.
+Every player has access to a **player** specific inventory where you save your stuff without anyone being able to snoop around.
+This chest lives in the "cloud" which allows you to access it anywhere in the world at any time making it very convenient to access your favorite items!

+This datapack implements a feature-rich version of the Ender Chest for the use for creators!
+Through a global nbt feature called `storage`, introduced in 1.15, PlayerDB stores arbitrary NBT data, such as Ender Chest items, in a really efficient manner.
+Each player can then be tied to a section of this "cloud" akin to how we access scores via the `scoreboard` command!
+You can manipulate this data however you please, and even access it offline!

 ## Why?

-At the moment, the only thing we really have per player are scoreboards which only store numbers and enderchests which store items (mostly for survival).
+At the moment, the only thing we really have per player are scoreboards which only store numbers and Ender Chests which store items (mostly in survival).
 This new system adds another per player storage... custom nbt!
 This ranges from numbers, floats, strings, lists, and compounds of all these elements combined!

-This datapack has a couple main advantages to enderchests:
+This datapack has a couple main advantages to Ender Chests:
-* Accessing enderchest data requires the player to be online.
+* Accessing Ender Chest data requires the player to be online.
 This datapack has offline access.
-* The enderchest can be accessed in survival. `storage` is a separate entity w/ commands only access
+* The Ender Chest can be accessed in survival. `storage` is a separate thing only commands can access
-* This datapack *should* be **much** faster than accessing the enderchest.
-This is because accessing the enderchest requires **serialization** which incurs steep performance costs.
-The nbt `storage` does not store serialized, only compressed as nbt.
+* This datapack is **much** faster than accessing Ender Chest data.
+This is because accessing the Ender Chest requires **serialization** which incurs steep performance costs.
+The NBT `storage` does not store serialized data, only compressed in the NBT format.

 There are a couple of alternative implementations of player-specific nbt storage:
 * Using a single array and iterating through all the elements until you find the player.